jmfrancois/python-demo/README.md

 ## How to get python

-Please install and use [asdf](https://asdf-vm.com).
+Please install and use [asdf](https://asdf-vm.com) using the [python plugin](https://github.com/danhper/asdf-python).
 Once installed it will use the `.tool-versions` file to be aligned with your poject python supported version.

     asdf install python 3.10.4
     asdf reshim python